 - An insurance contract (called “the policy”) with the insurance company to pay the Provider for the services and supplies.
 The insurance contract will set out the rules you and the insurance company must follow.
 This includes any fees you may have to pay, your right to cancel the insurance contract and any rights to a refund you may have.

-Important: If you don’t understand what your Provider is asking you to sign or to pay for, stop.
-Ask more questions.
-Or, find another Provider who will explain things more clearly to you.
+Important: If you don’t understand what your Provider is asking you to sign or to pay for, please ask your funeral director to clarify!

 If I prepay, what happens if prices go up?

-At the time of death, the money held in trust, or the insurance proceeds, will be used to pay for the services and supplies set out in the contract.
+At the time of death, the money held in trust will be used to pay for the services and supplies set out in the contract.
 Costs will be based on the prices in effect at the time of death.
 Whether you will be required to pay more depends on whether your contract is guaranteed (see below).

 Your Provider must give the legal representative a statement to show:

 - The amount your insurance will pay for your prepaid services or supplies OR the amount held in trust to pay for them (including income earned)